Malangas: Demographics

 The indigenous people of the area now known as Malangas were the Malangeneous.

 The large majority of the population of Malangas is Roman Catholic (87%).
 Other religions represented are Protestant (3%), and Islam (10%).

 Language

 The Main language of Malangas is Bisaya.
 Locals can also speak well in Tagalog and English.

 English is widely used in education and understood.
 Other languages of the Philippines are also spoken, mostly between family members, relatives, or neighbors belonging to the same ethnic group.
-Among these languages, the most spoken include Chavacano languages, Tausug, Maguindanao, and the Subanen.
+Among these languages, the most spoken include Chavacano languages, Maguindanaon, Tausug and the Subanen.

-According to Meranau dialect, Malangas means smiley face.